Saad-devw/TaskTracker/README.md

 This is a Task Tracker Application based on  AngularJs Framework
 ###
 ###
+# Make sure to have AngularCli installed in your Device
 # Do the following to start the app:
 open the terminal and run :
   - First Terminal :